 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Australia doesn't have an Embassy in Benin.
-For consular assistance, contact the Australian High Commission in Abuja, Nigeria.
+Limited consular services are available from the Australian High Commission in Abuja, Nigeria.

 Australian High Commission, Abuja